 4. Other Products and Tips to Help Settle Chicken Skin.

-There are a few other topical treatments and considerations that help remove the keratin scales blocking the follicles and help prevent them from reappearing.
+A few other topical treatments and considerations help remove the keratin scales blocking the follicles and help prevent them from reappearing.
 Using keratolytic agents (products that help break down the keratin that is blocking the follicles.
 These include urea, lactic acid and glycerin.
 They all perform the second function of moisturising as well.

 - use fragrance-free products, as KP can be exacerbated by fragrance in your body lotions or creams